 Then, use your understanding of SEO timing to determine whether you’re seeing reasonable results.

-If you’ve been working with this SEO agency for 2 months, you should start to see at least some progress, such as higher organic traffic or higher rankings.
+If you’ve been working with this SEO agency for 2 months, you should start to see at least some progress, such as higher organic traffics or higher rankings.
 After 3 or 4 months, you should start seeing a positive SEO ROI.

 If you’re not getting any momentum after several months, you should consider moving on.
 It’s a sign that they’re not following a reliable process, or that they aren’t invested in your success.